 - Place butter in aluminum pan and melt over hot side of grill.

 - Add garlic, parsley, lemon zest, lemon juice, and red pepper to butter and simmer for 5 minutes.

 - Place lobster tails meat side down on indirect side of grill and cook for 5-6 minutes.
 Baste the shell side with the butter mixture.

-Dunk each grilled lobster tail in the butter mixture and place back on the grate shell side down on the cool side of the grill.
-Once all the grilled lobster tails are on the grate, baste one final time with the butter mixture.
+- Dunk each tail in the butter mixture and place shell side down on grill.
+Baste meat again with butter mixture.